 Responsibilities include but not limited to:

-The selected candidate should have knowledge of groundwater and surface water management in the State of Arizona, Colorado River and Central Arizona Project operations, and water resource management including recharge and recovery activities.
+The selected candidate should have knowledge of Colorado River and Central Arizona Project operations, groundwater and surface water management in the State of Arizona including recharge and recovery activities.
 Additionally, the candidate should have knowledge of federal, state and local government regulations that affect water management practices.

 Must have ability to work with minimal supervision, present and communicate complex technical and legal information in a concise and easily understood manner, and work as a team member on technical issues related to the obligations and objectives of the AWBA.
 Ability to coordinate group activities with representatives of ADWR, other government agencies, municipalities, and members or the public.

 Must have excellent oral and written communication skills and ability to develop effective work relationships with various levels of governmental, community leaders and the public.
 Skills in problem solving and using computer applications to organize, analyze and interpret water resource management data.
-Understanding of simulation applications such as GoldSim is a plus.
+Understanding of simulation applications such as GoldSim is a plus, but not required.

 This position requires possession of and ability to retain a current, valid state-issued driver’s license appropriate to the assignment.
 Employees who drive on state business are subject to driver’s license record checks, must maintain acceptable driving records and must complete any required driver training (see Arizona Administrative Code R2-10-207.12.)